zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## T006 - Polling Sample Contains a Subset of Keys from Live Result

-For hook triggers, we require you to provide a Perform List URL so that users can pull a live sample in the Zap Editor.
+For hook triggers, we require you to provide a Perform List URL so that users can pull a live sample in the Zap editor.
 This is called a Polling Sample.
-To ensure users don't map a missing field in the Zap Editor, this check compares the latest task history with the selected polling sample in the corresponding Zap.
+To ensure users don't map a missing field in the Zap editor, this check compares the latest task history with the selected polling sample in the corresponding Zap.
 For it to pass, the selected polling sample must contain a subset of keys of the latest live result in Task History.